awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/user-guide-for-sellers.md

 **Notes**
 Registering as an AWS Marketplace seller is a prerequisite to listing data products on AWS Data Exchange and making them available on AWS Marketplace\.
 For more information about these requirements, see [Providing Data Products on AWS Data Exchange](https://docs.aws.amazon.com/data-exchange/latest/userguide/providing-data-sets.html) in the *AWS Data Exchange User Guide*\.
 For information about the permissions that AWS Marketplace sellers need, see [Policies and permissions for AWS Marketplace sellers](detailed-management-portal-permissions.md)\.
+For more information about product listing fees, registered sellers can view the [AWS Marketplace Seller Terms](https://aws.amazon.com/marketplace/management/seller-settings/terms) in the AWS Marketplace Management Portal\.

 ## Seller requirements for publishing free software products<a name="seller-requirements-for-publishing-free-products"></a>